 The island of Raasay measures some 14 miles from north to south, and a little over three miles from east to west at its widest point.
 It is separated from the east coast of the Isle of Skye by the Sound of Raasay, which is under a mile and a half wide at its southern end, and over four miles wide further north.
 Looking east, Raasay is separated from the Applecross Peninsula on the mainland by the Inner Sound.

-The road up much of the length of the island is single track: but it is perfectly possible to travel the length of the northern 90% of the island's main road and back again without meeting another vehicle.
+The roads on Raasay are all single track: but it is perfectly possible to travel the length of the northern 90% of the island's main road and back again without meeting another vehicle.
 As it nears the northern end of the island, the road crosses to the east coast, where you are greeted by the amazing sight of Brochel Castle, clinging grimly and improbably below you to the summit of a plug of rock.
-This was built in the early 1500s for the first MacLeod laird of Raasay, Calum Garbh, the younger son of Calum, the 9th MacLeod Chief of Lewis.
-The MacLeods abandoned this imposing but impractical residence in favour of Raasay House in the early 1700s.
+This was built in the early 1500s for the first MacLeod laird of Raasay, Calum Garbh.
+The MacLeods later abandoned this imposing but impractical residence in favour of Raasay House.

 Until 1982, Brochel, still nearly five miles south of the northern tip of Raasay, was, literally, the end of the road.
 Yet until 1912, the crofting townships beyond Brochel were home to the bulk of the 400 or so people living on Raasay because of earlier clearance of the rest of the island.
-With mining development and resettlement the balance has since steadily shifted towards what you see today, where almost all the island's 194 residents live in the south west of the island.
+With mining development and resettlement the balance has since steadily shifted towards the situation you find today, where almost all the island's residents live in the extreme south west of the island.
 Nonetheless, since 1982 the road north has extended for two miles beyond Brochel, largely thanks to the efforts of one man, Calum MacLeod.
 He almost single-handedly built what is now known as "Calum's Road" between the mid 1960s and the late 1970s, and it was when this was given a tarmac surface by the council in 1982 that the public road finally reached Arnish, where Calum MacLeod and his wife lived.

 Visitor InformationView Location on Map